maxitg/SetReplace/README.md

 *SetReplace* is an open-source project, and everyone is welcome to contribute.
 Read our [contributing guidelines](/.github/CONTRIBUTING.md) to get started.

-We have a [Discord server](discord.setreplace.org).
+We have a [Discord server](https://discord.setreplace.org).
 If you would like to contribute but have questions or don't know where to start, this is the perfect place!
-In addition to helping new contributors, we discuss feature and research ideas, so, if you are interested, please join!
+In addition to helping new contributors, we discuss feature and research ideas.
+So, if you are interested, please join!

 # Symbols and Functions